top of page

 Pawpaw tree, Asimina triloba

 Pawpaws are small understory trees of the Carolinian forest.
-They have long, light green, tropical-looking leaves that turn yellow in fall and big marron-coloured flowers that bloom in spring before the tree leaves out.
+They have long, light green, tropical-looking leaves that turn yellow in fall and big maroon-coloured flowers that bloom in spring before the tree leaves out.
 After 7-8 years, they bear the most delicious, huge fruit, reminiscent of mango, banana, and guava.
 Pawpaws are part of the custard apple family.

 Note: Unripe fruits and the seeds are poisonous, as are all other parts of the plants.
 Fruits are ripe when soft.